Schwarzschild Instanton in Emergent Gravity: Introduction

 In this note we deal with a specific example of an Einstein manifold: the Euclidean Schwarzschild black hole.
 It is an Einstein manifold which is Ricci flat.
 It is argued that this geometry is a sum of both $SU(2)_L$ and $SU(2)_R$ instanton.
-However, the euclidean Schwarzschild solution is not gravitational instanton in the sense that this black hole is not a solution of the (anti) self-dual gravity.
-It was discussed in \cite{ohparkhsyang} that the Euclidean solution outside of the (anti) self-dual gravity is a combination of both $SU(2)_L$ and $SU(2)_R$ Yang-Mills instanton.
-Following the bottom-up approach of Emergent Gravity \cite{Lee:2012px}, we construct vector fields from the Euclidean Schwarzschild black hole and calculate the equations of motion and Jacobi identity.
+It was discussed in \cite{ohparkhsyang} that the Euclidean solution outside of the (anti)self-dual gravity is a combination of both $SU(2)_L$ and $SU(2)_R$ Yang-Mills instanton.
+Following the bottom-up approach of Emergent Gravity \cite{Lee:2012px}, we construct vector fields from the Euclidean Schwarzschild instanton and calculate the equations of motion and Jacobi identity.
 Using the Seiberg Witten map we find the symplectic field strength and check the absence of self-duality for Euclidean Schwarzschild.
 We explicitly show the Ricci flatness and shed light on the vacuum Einstein solution as is evident from the energy momentum tensor that can be computed exactly exploiting the relation between spin connections and structure constants for the Schwarzschild solution.
 We further study their geometric properties by calculating the topological invariants of the $U(1)$ gauge fields \cite{Lee:2012rb} derived from emergent Schwarzschild metric.